MattHalloran/ReactGraphQLTemplate/README.md

 ## Custom fonts
 The easiest way to use custom fonts is by using [Google Fonts](https://fonts.google.com/).
 Once a font is selected, you should see some html needed for the font to be loaded.
 This can be pasted into [packages/ui/public/index.html](packages/ui/public/index.html).
 Then the font can be applied with the font-family CSS tag, as also shown on Google Fonts.

 Alternatively, you can supply your own fonts.
-Using a site such as [1001 Fonts](https://www.1001fonts.com/) allows you to download a .woff file for your desired font.
+Using a site such as [1001 Fonts](https://www.1001fonts.com/) allows you to download a `.woff` or `.woff2` file for your desired font.
 This can be placed in [packages/ui/src/assets/fonts](packages/ui/src/assets/fonts), and registered in the global css section of [packages/ui/src/App.ts]() like so:
 ```javascript
     import SakBunderan from './assets/fonts/SakBunderan.woff';
     ...